AFM-SPM/napari-TopoStats/.github/pull_request_template.md

 the (TopoStats) Contributing Guidelines may be useful if you are unfamiliar with linting, pre-commit, docstrings and testing.

 **NB** - This header should be replaced with the description but please complete the below checklist or a short description of why a particular item is not relevant.
+View also the note on running tests.

+**Running Tests** - Tests must be run locally.
+If a test fails, try running the failing tests individually as testing all the functions at once can cause problems resulting from the use of the qt gui.

 ---

 Before submitting a Pull Request please check the following.

-- [ ] Make sure all existing tests pass. **Tests must be run locally as this is a qt based plugin**
+- [ ] Make sure all existing tests pass.
+View **Running Tests** section above.
 - [ ] Documentation has been updated and builds.
 - [ ] Pre-commit checks pass.
 - [ ] New functions/methods have typehints and docstrings.